United Nations Special Fund: History

 The history of The United Nations Special Fund was a compromise result in the twelfth session of the General Assembly in 1958.
 There were two different opinions and proposals during the meeting.
 When the Americans and the British discuss the possibility of establishing a special developing fund, both the USA and the UK had insisted that the level of fund they contributed will highly depend on how much they could save from the national defense spending.
 In order to contribute more fund, the only way to achieve this is to accept the world disarmament plan by the United Nations.
 However, the French representative thought that all countries rely on the funds from disarmament is unwise.
 French support the USA and the UK to establish a special fund agency in the United Nations.
 Although the Soviet Union representative presented the concept that the US will not accept multilateral fund, because that will represent the untrusted on World Bank, Export-Import Bank, and other America's bank by the developing countries.
 Because of that, the proposal on establishing a special fund can not move on.
 At the last two days of the Second Committee meeting of the General Assembly, all governments reach a consensus.
 On December 14, 1957, the General Assembly decided to establish a special fund in the United Nations for technical assistance for developing countries instead of a capital development fund.
 On October 14, 1958, the vote for establishing the Special Fund started in the United Nations, at the end of the voting, there were 77 in favor, 0 opposed, and 1 abstention.
 Because of that, on January 1, 1959, the United Nations Special Fund officially established.
 After the United Nations Special Fund established, the representatives begin to discuss how to contribute and distribute the fund.
 The representatives of the United Nations supported the United States' proposal during the meeting and believed that they have the most efficient way to distribute the fund.
 Also, the United States' opinion was it is impossible to solve all the issue for one country at once.
 Therefore, the best way was to distribute the fund through international agencies.
 This could ensure all the fund will not be wasted and all used in the right place.
 However, the recipient countries disagree with this proposal because they believed the donor countries will introduce their political and economic system to them compulsorily.
 Also, the main purpose of the United Nations Special Fund is to develop economies.
 Overall, the order of the United Nations Special Fund is to use as the technical assistance to help countries to develop their economics and government departments.
 After the United Nations Special Fund was established, the early stages of the operation, the cooperation, and the development requests were heavily reliance on the length of time.
-Because it takes time between the Governing Council approved the project proposal and the signature of this request that agrees to the operation.
+Because it takes time between the Governing Council's approval to the project proposal and the signature of this request that agrees to the operation.